 Karatayev, A.Y., L.E.
 Burlakova, and D.K.
 Padilla.
 2005.
 Contrasting distribution and impacts of two freshwater exotic suspension feeders, Dreissena polymorpha and Corbicula fluminea.
 In Dame, R. and S. Olenin (Eds.).
 The Comparative Roles of Suspension Feeders in Ecosystems.
 NATO Science Series: IV – Earth and Environmental Sciences, pp. 239-262.

-Karns, B, et al. 2004.
+Karns, B., G. Plotz, P. Short, and 16 others.
+2004.
 Results of 2004 monitoring of freshwater mussel communities of the Saint Croix National Scenic Riverway, Minnesota and Wisconsin.
 Wisconsin Department of Natural Resources, La Crosse, WI.
 21 pp.

 Lauritsen, D.D., and S.C.
 Mozley.
 1989.
 Nutrient excretion by the Asiatic clam Corbicula fluminea.
 Journal of the North American Benthological Society 8(2):134-139.